 - Helping inflammatory bowel disease

-However, the vast majority of these BPC 157 benefits involves lab animal research and not humans.
+However, the vast majority of these BPC 157 benefits involve lab animal research and not humans.

 How Does BPC157 Work?

-Given the diverse health issues the PBC peptide seems to help, it's possible it may have several mechanisms of action.
+Other ways its thought to work may include increasing growth hormone receptors and vascular endothelial growth factor (VEGF).
+Given the diverse health issues the PBC peptide is touted to help, it's possible it may have several mechanisms of action.

 Is BPC 157 Natural?

 Even though the substance was first discovered in the body, BPC 157 is patented.
 This is likely because it was discovered as part of a larger stomach protein.
 The human body does not make BPC 157.